PRISBteam/Plastic-Slip-Simulator/README.md

 ### build_complex.py

 This module only has two functions: build_complex() summarises the whole process of building a complex, useful for quickly creating a complex to test out other functions, and bc_main() is a function which is callable via command line/terminal and which outputs several quantities into .txt files.

+## Known/unresolved issues:

+1. The function build.find_neighbours() returns a TypeError for an asymmetrical BCC structure.